thepeergroup/aspen/README.md

 For convenience, any numeric type (even if it has commas!) will be converted to numbers.
 Whole numbers will be converted to integers, and anything with a decimal point will be converted to floats.

+You can specify __integer__ (whole numbers) or __float__ (decimals) instead of numeric, but it will force you to use a whol enumber or a decimal in the narrative, respectively.
+The __numeric__ type will accept all numbers.

 __String matchers__ will match anything in double-quotes.
 (Please don't use single quotes, as Aspen doesn't support them yet.
 [Help fix this issue.](https://github.com/beechnut/aspen/issues/6))

-At the moment, if you have a string matcher like
+At the moment, if you have a string matcher like:

 ```
-Matt works as a (string job_position) at UMass Boston.
+Chuck works as a (string job_position) at Kabletown.
 ```

-then make sure to write the value for `job_position` in quotes, like
+then make sure to write the value for `job_position` in quotes in the narrative, like

 ```
-Matt works as a "research assistant" at UMass Boston.
+Chuck works as a "research assistant" at Kabletown.
 ```

 If you don't, it won't match!